 The quadriceps, or quads, are a group of four muscles on the front of the thigh.
-This muscle group is among some of the largest and strongest muscles in the human body and allows people to stand, walk, run, squat, and jump.
+They include some of the largest and strongest muscles in the body and allow people to stand, walk, run, squat, and jump.

 The term quadriceps is Latin for “four headed.”
 This is because people separate this muscle group into four distinct portions that all work together to help extend the leg.
 The four muscles that comprise the quadriceps

 - the vastus intermedius

 - the vastus medialis

 In this article, we will discuss the anatomy and function of the quadriceps.
 We will also explore some common injuries and strengthening exercises.

 Experts can further subdivide the muscles of the thigh into three compartments:

 Along with two other muscles, the sartorius and iliopsoas, the quadriceps form the